diasutsman/cloud-gallery/docs/terms-and-conditions.md

 ### User Content and Data

-Cloud Gallery does not store, process, or use any of your media content.
+Lock & Key does not store, process, or use any of your media content.
 The App solely facilitates the backup of your media directly to your chosen third-party storage provider, such as your Google Drive account.
 All media content remains under your control and is stored exclusively on your selected service provider's servers (e.g., your Google Drive account).

-By using the App, you agree that Cloud Gallery will access only the minimal necessary information, such as your name and email address, for authentication purposes and to provide the service.
+By using the App, you agree that Lock & Key will access only the minimal necessary information, such as your name and email address, for authentication purposes and to provide the service.
 Canopas does not collect, store, or retain your media files, nor does it use them for any purpose beyond facilitating the service.

 You acknowledge that Canopas is not responsible for any data loss, corruption, or any issues related to your media content.
 You are solely responsible for the management, backup, and integrity of your media stored on your chosen third-party storage provider.